whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/09-printing-press-studio-time-and-reading-discussion/09-01-rephotography-laser-etched-relief-printing-assignment.md

 ### Assignment Process

 1. Create a 2D matrix with laser engraving that will reproduce the same appropriated image in two distinct ways.
-2. Produce one reproduction will be a singular, unique item.
+2. Produce one reproduction that is a a singular, unique item.
    - Must be produced from the matrix.
 A variety of 2D and 3D work are fine but the artifact must be produced using the appropriated image passed through a matrix.
    - The technique used may be repeatable but does not have to be.
    - Since working with a matrix implies repeatability, consider using unique, one of a kind materials to create a singular work.
-3. Produce an additional reproduction that will be and edition of identical copies.
+3. Produce an additional reproduction that will be an edition of identical copies.
    - Must be produced from the matrix.
    - Process must be repeatable in a way that makes identical copies.
    - Produce a minimum of 3 identical copies, although more copies are allowed.